ZirongCai/myos/README.md

 That prevents double declaration of any identifiers such as types, enums and static variables.

 - ***include "" Vs. include <> ***
+In practice, the difference is in the location where the preprocessor searches for the included file.

+For include <filename> the preprocessor searches in an implementation dependent manner, normally in search directories pre-designated by the compiler/IDE.
+This method is normally used to include standard library header files.

+For #include "filename" the preprocessor searches first in the same directory as the file containing the directive, and then follows the search path used for the #include <filename> form.
+This method is normally used to include programmer-defined header files.

 ## ToolTricks